House of Suns: Connections to previous works

+The novel is set in the same fictional setting as Reynolds' novella "Thousandth Night", which appears in the anthology One Million A.D..
+Reynolds has stated on his blog that the longer work "does not attempt slavish consistency" with "Thousandth Night".

+A number of characters killed in the novella make an appearance in the novel.

 Reception

 Lisa Tuttle, reviewing for The Times, called the novel a "thrilling, mind-boggling adventure" with "visionary brilliance" and a "knock-your-socks-off ending".
 Zack Handlen of The A.V.
 Club wrote that Reynolds is particularly adept at conveying the vastness of space and the "inky blackness of the void", adding that House of Suns "keeps up the tradition of forward thinking while improving on the genre’s traditionally flat prose and clumsily drawn women.
 An immensely thrilling, mind-bending piece of work, House looks to the center of all that emptiness and finds its beating heart".

 At SF Signal, one reviewer noted that a "sense of wonder is where this book excels", adding that "Reynolds is playing on a galactic-sized canvas and uses believable science to back up his grand ideas...[t]his yields mind-boggling time scales, where millennia pass by like days".

 George Williams, in his review for The Australian, said that "the concepts explored in House of Suns are so far removed from our time, and even from much of the standard fare of science fiction, that parts of the book border on fantasy.
 The author does carry off a story conceived on a scale rarely seen in science fiction.
 The weaknesses of the book relate to some old staples of novel writing.
 While the pace picks up at the end, it starts too slowly and at times the plot meanders.
 The novel may be filled with rich ideas, but neither of the two leads compels interest and the relationship between them is underdeveloped.
 It is a pity that these aspects of the book fail to achieve the same heights as the universe in which it is set".